Quick answer

 There are several exemptions and allowances that can reduce the inheritance tax liability.
 These include:

-• The nil-rate band, which is the amount that can be passed on tax-free
+- The nil-rate band, which is the amount that can be passed on outside the scope of IHT

 Understanding these exemptions and allowances can help minimize the inheritance tax burden on the estate.